Updated June 14, 2023

 - Success Details

-- While carrying out an industry analysis in a business plan, one should consider which of the forces poses the greatest threat to the business.
+- While carrying out an industry analysis in a business plan, one should consider which forces pose the greatest threat to the business.

 - Companies may then undertake careful strategic planning to mitigate these threats.